 Thrift shoppers form many communities: on the Internet, in person, at your office, and even inside the local thrift store.
 Once you begin to shop via thrift, you can choose to be part of various new groups.

-You can also feel good knowing that every time you buy something from a non-profit, mission-based store, the largest percentage of the money you spent goes to assist those in need.
+You can also feel good knowing that every time you buy something from a non-profit, mission-based store, the largest percentage of the money you spend goes to assist those in need.
 Larger brand name chains support their own causes, while smaller thrift stores may donate to or support local charities.

 Ever wonder if a fashion look that works for someone else will work for you?
-Ever wonder if you'd like to try a particular hobby, but you didn't want to pay an arm and a leg to find out?
+Ever wonder if you'd like to try a particular hobby but didn't want to pay an arm and a leg to find out?
 Thrift shopping allows for inexpensive experimentation with everything from vintage clothes to unique homeware finds.

-Ever buy something so expensive, you felt you had to use it or wear it to justify what you paid?
+Ever buy something so expensive you felt you had to use it or wear it to justify what you paid?
 Thrift alleviates the guilt associated with overpaying and combines the feel-good of saving money.
 Many also find thrift shopping great for kids' clothes when they are growing so fast.

 Often, both online and at brick-and-mortar stores, you can find brand-new clothes and unused items for a small percentage of what those items sold for new.
 Often larger retailers and department stores give end-of-the-season and unsold items to second-hand shops, which means you can pick up perfectly good clothes for far less than the price of new.

-You can find another version of the shirt or book, or electronic gizmo you meant to bring on this trip and accidentally left at home.
+You can find another version of the shirt, book, or electronic gizmo you meant to bring on this trip and accidentally left at home.
 Many people just love the treasure hunt vibe of thrifting, sorting through the rails (real and virtual) in search of something just right for their style.

 Whose birthday is coming up?
 Since you would take the price tag off anyway, sometimes there is no better place for gift shopping.
+Check out our guide to secondhand gifts for more inspiration.

 There is something about the casual, wide selection of merchandise available when thrifting that erases the hesitation of your friends, grandkids, and co-workers who might be accompanying you to get browsing.